AmpereComputing/nginx-hello-container/SUSE-Rancher-K3s/README.md

 % kubectl create -f nginx-hello-app-service.yaml

-## Please make sure there is a FQDN in the ingress YAML file for the container
+Please make sure there is a FQDN in the ingress YAML file for the container

 % kubectl create -f nginx-hello-app-ingress.yaml

+The following is deploying a StatefulSet of Nginx Webserver container (a StatefutSet with 3 replicas by default) with PVC tempate to K3s with Longhorn
+# kubectl create -f nginx-front-app.yaml